 - Range ID – The name of the range the cluster and box belong to.

-- Box Icon – This column depicts the status of an executed task.
+- Box Icon – Depicts the status of an executed task.

-- Box State – Displays the status of the Barracuda NextGen Firewall F-Series unit.
+- Box State – Displays the status of the firewall unit.

-- Script – This is the name of the script that is currently executed.
+- Script – The name of the script that is currently executed.

-- Info – This column lists additional information, such as IP address and short name.
+- Info – Lists additional information, such as IP address and short name.